 - Registration formalities.
 Companies can, in certain circumstances, be incorporated in 24 hours.
-This procedure restricts the choice of the company name and the contents of the articles of association (articles).
+This procedure restricts the choice of the company name and the contents of the articles of association (Article 3, Decree-law 111/2005 of 8 July).
 Companies can also, in certain circumstances, be incorporated online in two business days without these restrictions.
-Otherwise it can take up to a month.
-The stages of the longer process of incorporation are: - a request of the company name at the National Companies Registry (Registo Nacional de Pessoas Colectivas); - the incorporation of the company by signing a written contract containing its articles, followed by registration at the Commercial Registry Office (a public deed is required if immovable assets are to be transferred as an entry in kind to the company's capital); - registration of the company with the tax authorities and social security services; - publication of the articles on a publicly available internet site (www.mj.gov.pt/publicacoes). - Share capital.
-The minimum share capital of an: - SA must be EUR50.000 (about US\$68,524); - Lda must be EUR5,000 (about US\$6,852).
+Otherwise it can take approximately two to three weeks from the date all the documents are obtained to complete the incorporation procedure.
+The stages of the longer process of incorporation are: - a request of the company name at the National Companies Registry (Registo Nacional de Pessoas Colectivas); - the incorporation of the company by signing a written contract containing its articles, followed by registration at the Commercial Registry Office (a public deed is required if immovable assets are to be transferred as an entry in kind to the company's capital): - registration of the company with the tax authorities and social security services; - publication of the articles on a publicly available internet site (www.mj.gov.pt/ publicacoes). - Share capital.
+The minimum share capital of an: - SA must be EUR50,000 (about US\$71,473);

+□ Lda must be EUR5,000 (about US\$7,147).